 Adaptive strategies for CA will be highly site-specific, yet learning across sites will be a powerful way in understanding why certain technologies or practices are effective in a set of situations and not effective in another set.
 This learning process will accelerate building a knowledge base for sustainable resource management.
 Developing and promoting a networking to share information amongst farmers, scientists and other stakeholders would be critical in advancing spread and continued up-gradation of CA/RCT systems.
 Understanding the diversity and context-specific nature of processes would be important in learning and changing for better.
 CA implies a radical change from traditional agriculture.
-There is need for policy analysis to understand how conservation technologies integrate with other technologies, policy instruments and institutional arrangements that promote or deter CA. Accelerated development and adoption of CA technologies will call for greatly strengthened monitoring and evaluation along with policy research.
+There is need for policy analysis to understand how conservation technologies integrate with other technologies, policy instruments and adoption of CA technologies will call for greatly strengthened monitoring and evaluation along with policy research.
 Understanding constraints in adoption and putting in place appropriate incentives for adopting CA systems will be important.